Get the facts about hunger in Pennsylvania

 The average cost of a meal in is .
 Data from Feeding America's Map the Meal Gap study.
 Learn more ›

 Charitable programs are unable to fully support those facing hunger.
 The combination of charity and government assistance programs are necessary to help bridge the meal gap.

 SNAP, formerly food stamps, provides temporary help for people going through hard times – providing supplemental money to buy food until they can get back on their feet.

 *Economists estimate that every dollar a household redeems through SNAP generates about $1.70 in economic activity.

-To make progress toward ending hunger in Pennsylvania, we need to make sure our lawmakers in Washington are fighting for those struggling back home.
-You can help make sure they see how great the need is in Pennsylvania – tell your member of Congress to visit a local food bank.
+To make progress toward ending hunger in , we need to make sure our lawmakers in Washington are fighting for those struggling back home.
+You can help make sure they see how great the need is in – call on lawmakers to make ending hunger a priority.